Pi-Developers/Converto/README.md

 **Note :**
-This app was intended to be a fun project.but we are updating tho.
+- This app was intended to be a fun project, but we are updating tho.